ZJunBo/RS/README.md

-This repository highly depends on the <a href="https://github.com/Junjue-Wang/LoveDA">LoveDA</a> repository implemented by <a href="https://junjue-wang.github.io/homepage/">Junjue Wang</a>.
+This repository highly depends on the <a href="https://github.com/Junjue-Wang/LoveDA">LoveDA</a> and CPSL <a href="https://github.com/lslrh/CPSL"></a>.
 We thank the authors for their great work and clean code.
 Appreciate it!

 ## Getting Started